jurios/laravel-filters/README.md

 ## 2 - Custom filters
 Sometimes you would like create more filters or overriding the existing ones.
-This is really easy, just extend the QueryFilter class and create your own methods.
+This is really easy, just extend the QueryFilters class and create your own methods.

-Usually, you will have an extended QueryFilter class for each Model as each Model will have its own custom scoped filters and requirements.
+Usually, you will have an extended QueryFilters class for each Model as each Model will have its own custom scoped filters and requirements.

-Let's create a extended QueryFilter class for the `Car` model class:
+Let's create a extended QueryFilters class for the `Car` model class:

 ```
-class CarFilter extends QueryFilter
+class CarFilters extends QueryFilters
 {
     protected function color($value)
     {